epsylabs/serverless-builder/docs/usage.md

 ```

 ## Lambda functions

-`serverless-builder` allows you easily define different types of lambdas
+`serverless-builder` allows you easily define different types of lambdas.
+In many cases it also takes care, by default, for setting up Dead Letter Queue (DLQ) or its asynchronous equivalent, Retry Policy or idempotency.

+`serverless-builder` will take care of creating any required resources as well as IAM permissions.

 ## HTTP
 There are two ways of generating HTTP endpoint.
 You can use one of the helper functions e.g. `http_get`, `http_post`,